olisystems/ul-tree/README.md

 - between the parent and siblings
 - between the siblings and [sub]siblings

 To achieve this, we will make use of [Pseudo-classes and pseudo-elements](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements).
-To place the connectors horizonally in the middle and verticaly on the top of the element, we will using `left:50%` and `top:0` position specifiers respectively.
+To place the connectors horizontally in the middle and vertically on the top of the element, we will use `left:50%` and `top:0` position specifiers respectively.

 - Let's start with adding vertical connectors before each parent element(`ul`), except the very first parent element.
-This will be done using the `::before` pseudo class relative to the `ul`, along with adding a `padding-top` to the `ul` equal to the height of the pseudo element.
-To hide the connector before the very first element of `ul`, we will use pseudo class `:first-child` to set the display of pesudo element `::before` to `none`.
+This will be done using the `::before` pseudo-class relative to the `ul`, along with adding a `padding-top` to the `ul` equal to the height of the pseudo-element.
+To hide the connector before the very first element of `ul`, we will use pseudo-class `:first-child` to set the display of pseudo-element `::before` to `none`.
 The result of this can be seen in image 1 of the below screenshot.

 - Adding connectors between the siblings will be done in two steps.
-First, we will add vertical connectors before each `li` element using `::before` psudo element relative to the parent `li`.
-In the next step, we will place horizontal connectors for the siblings using the `::after` pseudo element with `width` and `border-top` properties.
+First, we will add vertical connectors before each `li` element using `::before` pseudo-element relative to the parent `li`.
+In the next step, we will place horizontal connectors for the siblings using the `::after` pseudo-element with `width` and `border-top` properties.
 The resultant image is shown as image 2 in the screenshot below.

 ![TreeView2](./img/part-2_2.png)

 - It can be seen from the above screenshot that we need to fix some issues:
-  * First, remove horizontal connector from the very first element.
-This issue can be fixed with the use of `only-child` pseudo class to hide the display of pseudo element in case there is only one child.
+  * First, remove the horizontal connector from the very first element.
+This issue can be fixed with the use of `only-child` pseudo-class to hide the display of pseudo-elements in case there is only one child.
   * Next, remove the left and right connectors for the first and last element of a group respectively.
-This will be fixed using `first-of-type` and `last-of-type` pseudo classes with a width of `50%` and position right and left 0 respectively.
+This will be fixed using `first-of-type` and `last-of-type` pseudo-classes with a width of `50%` and position right and left 0 respectively.
   * Finally, remove the `::before` connects for the single element in the group using `padding-top:0` and `display:none`.